erickweyunga/uncovr/README.md

 ## Examples

-The [examples](examples/) folder contains various examples of how to use Uncover.
+The [examples](examples/) folder contains various examples of how to use Uncovr.
 The docs also provide code snippets and examples.

 ## Getting Help

-You're welcome to open a [discussion](https://github.com/erickweyunga/uncover/discussions) with your question or create an [issue](https://github.com/erickweyunga/uncover/issues) if you encounter problems.
+You're welcome to open a [discussion](https://github.com/erickweyunga/uncovr/discussions) with your question or create an [issue](https://github.com/erickweyunga/uncovr/issues) if you encounter problems.

 ## Contributing

 Thanks for your help improving the project!
-We have a [contributing guide](CONTRIBUTING.md) to help you get involved in the Uncover project.
+We have a [contributing guide](CONTRIBUTING.md) to help you get involved in the Uncovr project.

 ## License